margaretmf/margaretmf.github.io/creativewriting.md

 The water is always stirring.
 The storm will die down.

-All these dumb things I've done
+All these dumb things I've done.
-All these dumb things I've said
+All these dumb things I've said.
-I want to throw it in the dirt
+I want to throw it in the dirt.
-I want to rewind the clock
+I want to rewind the clock.
-Love is not a fool
+Love is not a fool.

 <br>